Mystery Stock Theater 3000

 “Oh, man, that's so sad — look, they're taking the cake back!”

---Joel Robinson, Mystery Science Theater 3000
+- Joel Robinson, Mystery Science Theater 3000

 Before going any further, it is important to emphasize an important point.
 Considering whether the S&P 500 Index (SPY) may rise to 3000 is no more bullish than evaluating the likelihood of a decline in the headline benchmark index back to 1600 is bearish.
 One could actually make the argument that the exact opposite is true with a move to 3000 being bearish and a decline to 1600 being bullish.

 Now if stocks were to rise to 3000 and beyond supported by sustained economic growth and sound underlying fundamentals, then that would be decidedly bullish.
 But that’s not what has been taking place for much of the last seven years now.
 Instead, stocks have been rising largely on hot air and the thrust of central bank stimulus.
-If anything, I would consider a rise by the S&P 500 Index (IVV) to 3000 and beyond anytime in the short-term to intermediate-term as far more bearish than anything else, as it would be akin to the NASDAQ (QQQ) climbing above 5000 back in the year 2000.
+If anything, I would consider a rise by the S&P 500 Index (IVV) to 3000 and beyond anytime in the short term to intermediate term as far more bearish than anything else, as it would be akin to the Nasdaq (QQQ) climbing above 5000 back in the year 2000.

 While I would not expect the same magnitude experienced by the NASDAQ in the eventual outcome for the S&P 500 Index the next time around, it is always worth remembering that the move in the tech heavy benchmark nearly two decades ago was subsequently followed by a push back toward 1000 on this same index just two short years later.
 Speaking of 5000, it is also worth recalling more recently the intrepid 2015 flight toward the sun with China’s Shanghai Stock Exchange Composite (ASHR) traveling above 5000, for the second time in a decade no less, before subsequently falling back toward 2500 just six months later.

-In short, considering the rise in a benchmark index beyond some headline grabbing milestone driven largely by artificial and unsustainable forces is not bullish.
+In short, considering the rise in a benchmark index beyond some headline-grabbing milestone driven largely by artificial and unsustainable forces is not bullish.
 If anything, it is increasingly bearish, as such a move only increases the magnitude of the subsequent pain that investors must endure once reality returns and the market undergoes the inevitable mean reversion process.

 Mystery Science Theater 3000